-Well as we discussed it seems there are exceptions however in general, red wines have more (ABV) than white wines.
-It all falls to the fermentation and the richer the grapes the more sugar content which is thanks to the yeast converting to alcohol during fermentation.
+As we discussed, it seems there are exceptions; however, in general, red wines have more (ABV) than white wines.
+It all falls to the fermentation, and the richer the grapes, the more sugar content, which is thanks to the yeast converting to alcohol during fermentation.

-There is also something about when it is harvested.
-What seems to be the case which would make sense.
 The red wine crop gets harvested later than the white wine grapes and that crop.
-We know wines come out at difference times of the year.
+We know wines come out at different times of the year.
 I remember as a kid the Beaujolais Nouveau run being a big thing from France to the UK.

-Now this comes with a big caveat.
-My liver nearly failed completely from being a white wine social drinker in what I thought was not extreme at all.
+Now, this comes with a big caveat.
+My liver nearly failed from being a white wine social drinker in what I thought was not extreme at all.
 One look at many newspaper headlines tells a different story.

-It’s also a fact that red wine has antioxidants, which can protect your blood vessels and therefore certainly stop blood clots.
-Resveratrol which comes from the antioxidants also decreases bad cholesterol known as (LDL), while increasing the good cholesterol (HDL).
+It’s also a fact that red wine has antioxidants, which can protect your blood vessels and, therefore, stop blood clots.
+Resveratrol which comes from the antioxidants, also decreases bad cholesterol (LDL) while increasing good cholesterol (HDL).

 Your weekly limit

-However, if you are going over your weekly limit or drinking it all on one go after work in the evening you can forget about those benefits as your liver will be taking a pounding and none of these headlines mention it.
+However, if you are going over your weekly limit or drinking it all on one go after work in the evening, you can forget about those benefits as your liver will be taking a pounding and none of these headlines mentions it.

-Moderation of course can help but more and more people are seeing moderation as not being the medical advised amount.
-We justify to ourselves that it good for stress and the heart but forget the other diseases that may come about as a result
+Moderation, of course, can help, but more and more people see moderation as not being the medically advised amount.
+We justify that it is good for stress and the heart but forget the other diseases that may come about as a result.

-Absolutely and I have now written a review that shows the improvement the wine industry is making both in taste but also white, red, rose and fizz that is 0.0 ABV and its under 40 calories per glass as well.
+Absolutely and I have now written a review that shows the improvement the wine industry is making both in taste and white, red, rose, and fizz that is 0.0 ABV and its under 40 calories per glass.

-The interesting and challenging thing is that these wines are still hard to come by in restaurants and bars whereas the big beer industry has really taken a leap of faith in the market which is growing by over 23 percent.
+The interesting and challenging thing is that these wines are still hard to come by in restaurants and bars, whereas the big beer industry has really taken a leap of faith in the market, growing by over 23 per cent.